Specnr/MultiResetTinder/README.md

 # MultiResetTinder

 An optimized multi-instance resetting macro for Minecraft 1.16.1 with focus on background resetting scalability

+Still a work in progress...

 ## Credit

 - @Specnr